Colorado State University

 Warner College of Natural Resources

-The department of Forest and Rangeland Stewardship in the Warner College of Natural Resources at Colorado State University offers bachelorette degree programs in Forestry, Rangeland Ecology and Natural Resource Management.
+The department of Forest and Rangeland Stewardship in the Warner College of Natural Resources at Colorado State University offers bachelor degree programs in Forestry, Rangeland Ecology and Natural Resource Management.
 The general Forestry Degree Program is SAF accredited and provides students the opportunity to specialize in 7 concentration areas including a concentration in Forest Fire Science.
 The Bachelor of Science in Forestry with a concentration in Forest Fire Science consists of 120 credit hours.

 Students in the Forest fire Science concentration are required to take a rigorous schedule of classes that include core university courses such as calculus, chemistry and plant biology, forest management classes such as forest stand management, watershed management and timber management, policy and economic classes such as NR policy and sustainability, Natural resource history and policy, Economics of Forest Environment.
 They are also to take a spectrum of classes focused forest fire science including fire ecology, fire economics, fire management and fire behavior.